 The most common treatment is surgery to repair the opening in the wall of the muscle, since untreated hernias can lead to pain and other complications.
 Between 2004 and 2016, many patients with hernias were treated by having hernia mesh surgically implanted to repair the hernia.
 However, many of these patients subsequently discovered that the mesh used was defective and was causing them additional side effects and complications, such as adhesions, infections, a reoccurrence of the hernia, migration (movement) of the mesh affecting other organs, pain and swelling.
 As a result, many of these individuals had to undergo additional surgeries to have the hernia mesh removed and to treat the other problems caused by the defective mesh.

 Suthers Law Firm is currently investigating hernia mesh products that have been linked to severe complications.
-These products include J&J’s Ethicon Physiomesh, Atrium’s C-Qur, and Covidien’s Parietene mesh products.
-If you do not know the manufacturer or type of mesh your surgeon implanted in you, contact Suthers Law Firm or ask your doctor.Ethicon Physiomesh Recalled
+These hernia mesh products include Johnson & Johnson's Ethicon Physiomesh Flexible Composite, Atrium's C-Qur, and several products manufactured by C.R.
+Bard.
+The Bard hernia mesh products we are investigating include the Bard 3DMax Mesh, Sepramesh IP Composite and the Ventralex ST Hernia Patch, all of which were made of Marlex HGX-030-01 grade polypropylene, a material that was not designed for use in permanent medical implants.
+If you do not know the manufacturer or type of mesh your surgeon implanted in you, contact Suthers Law Firm or the hospital where the surgery took place, or ask your doctor.Ethicon Physiomesh Recalled

 In May of 2016, Johnson & Johnson, the parent corporation of Ethicon, recalled Ethicon’s Physiomesh product.
 Ethicon issued an Urgent Field Safety Notice to healthcare providers dated May 25, 2016, in which the company said it was recalling the mesh after reviewing a pair of studies that took place in Europe that revealed a higher failure rate of Ethicon’s Physiomesh compared to other, similar products used to repair hernias.
 Ethicon’s product had been first approved in 2010 under a Food and Drug Administration process known as 510(k).
 This is a process in which the manufacturer claims that its product is substantially equivalent to other similar products which were previously approved by the FDA.
 By proceeding this way, the manufacturer is able to avoid stringent FDA review of its product and does not have to conduct clinical trials to evaluate the product’s safety before it is placed on the market.

-If you or a loved one have suffered serious side effects and have had to undergo additional surgery after being implanted with a hernia mesh product, contact the defective medical product attorneys at Suthers Law Firm by e-mail or call us toll-free at 1-800-320-2384 for a free consultation.
+The defective medical product attorneys at Suthers Law Firm have the requisite experience and resources to handle these complex medical product cases.
+We have litigated successfully other cases involving defective medical products, such as metal-on-metal hip implants, transvaginal mesh, and gadolinium dye, all of which were pending in MDL courts across the United States.
+If you or a loved one have suffered serious side effects and have had to undergo additional surgery after being implanted with one of the above-referenced hernia mesh products, contact the Georgia hernia mesh attorneys at Suthers Law Firm by e-mail or call us toll-free at 1-800-320-2384 for a free consultation.